-Integer expression representing the joint number.
+Specify the joint number as an integer value or an expression.
 If no parameters are supplied, then the average torque values are cleared for all joints.

 The additional S axis is 8 and T axis is 9.
 If non-existent joint number is supplied, an error occurs.

 ATCLR clears the average torque values for the specified joints.

 You must execute ATCLR before executing ATRQ.